Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} next-generation manufacturing is expected to have a higher level of automation and involve less human power.
-Intelligent robots are needed to actively learn skills instead of being programmed by experts explicitly~\cite{zhang2020online, enayati2022methodical}.
-Reinforcement learning (RL) is a powerful approach that enables robots to automatically learn an ideal manipulation policy via trial and error.
+\IEEEPARstart{T}{he} next-generation manufacturing is expected to achieve a higher level of automation with less human power.
+To this end, intelligent robots are needed to actively learn skills instead of being programmed by experts explicitly~\cite{enayati2022methodical}.
+Reinforcement learning (RL) is a powerful approach that enables robots to learn an ideal manipulation policy automatically via trial and error.
 A typical application of RL is robot motion planning which requires the robot to move from an initial position to a goal position without colliding with the obstacles in the environment~\cite{wang2021survey}.
-As illustrated in Fig.~\ref{fig:intro}, motion planning is an essential problem for more complicated tasks such as grasping~\cite{joshi2020robotic}, assembly~\cite{haarnoja2018composable}, and manipulation~\cite{nemec2017door}.
-The conventional approaches used for robot motion planning include optimization-based methods, such as trajectory optimization~\cite{kim2015trajectory} and sequential convex optimization~\cite{schulman2014motion}, and the sampling-based methods, including exploration trees~\cite{perez2020membrane}, probabilistic roadmaps~\cite{ichter2020learned}, and model predictive control~\cite{luis2020online} which highly depend on the precise model of the environment.
-More recent methods, such as stochastic optimization-based planning (STOMP)~\cite{wang2022memory}, attempt to combine the advantages of both types of approaches.
-A review of the conventional robot motion planning methods can be referred to in~\cite{mohanan2018survey, yang2019survey}.
-Compared to them, RL does not directly solve an optimization problem based on the precise model of the environment.
-Instead, an optimal planner, or an RL agent, can be trained automatically during interactions with the environment.
+As illustrated in Fig.~\ref{fig:intro}, motion planning is an essential problem for more complicated tasks such as grasping, assembly, and manipulation.
+The conventional approaches used for robot motion planning include optimization-based methods, such as trajectory optimization~\cite{kim2015trajectory} and sequential convex optimization~\cite{schulman2014motion}, and the sampling-based methods, including exploration trees~\cite{perez2020membrane}, probabilistic roadmaps~\cite{ichter2020learned}, and model predictive control~\cite{luis2020online}.
+These approaches highly depend on precise environmental models.
+More recent methods, such as stochastic optimization-based planning (STOMP)~\cite{wang2022memory}, attempt to enhance these approaches with data-driven technologies.
+A review of the conventional motion planning methods can be referred to in~\cite{yang2019survey}.
+Different from them, RL trains a planner agent automatically via interactions with the environment, instead of directly solving an optimization problem based on a precise environmental model, leading to higher efficiency and flexibility.

 \IEEEpubidadjcol